Once upon a time, offices were rife with mundane cubicles and closed off work spaces, and more than a few unhappy, unmotivated worker bees.

 Depending on the size and ambiance of your open space, you can add couches and single sofas, as well as bean bags and cushions to provide some more relaxed seating options.

-Every person requires different things for efficient working; some may work best at a desk, while others may work best seated on a cushy couch.
+Every person requires different things for efficient working; some may work best at a desk, some prefer working with teams at modular training tables, while others may work best seated on a cushy couch.

 In many successful collaborative offices, you’ll find a designated space for thinking.
 This is because some people require solitude to be able to focus and think things through.